B – Definitions of Ailments

 – Bronchial – See Asthma.

-– Bronchitis – Inflammation of the walls of the bronchi in the lungs due to virus or bacteria, causing coughing and production of sputum.
+– Bronchitis – Inflammation of the walls of the bronchi in the lungs due to or bacteria, causing coughing and production of sputum.
 Inflammation of the mucous membrane in the bronchial tubes.
 It typically causes bronchospasm and coughing.

 – Bronchodilator – Substances that relaxes bronchial muscle to open air passages to the lungs.